ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-sdk.md

 ## Activate the DVs using the deposit contract

-In order to activate cluster validator, the cluster operator can retrieve the validator associated deposit data and call deposit from the deposit contract.
+In order to activate the distributed validators, the cluster operator can retrieve the validators' associated deposit data from the lock file and use it to craft transactions to the `deposit()` method on the deposit contract.

 ```js
 const WEI_FACTOR = 10 ** 18;